mattpocock/total-typescript-monorepo/apps/written-content/generics-course/base.md

-# VIDEO: Generic Functions vs Generic Types

-Generic Functions can be constrained and defaulted createSet
-With generic types, you MUST pass all type arguments With generic functions, you can omit all the type arguments If you do, they default to their defaults, constraint, or unknown if unconstrained Why is this behavior allowed?
-We’ll look at that next time.

 # ARTICLE: The secret sauce of generics: inference

 If a type argument is not provided to a function, it’ll be inferred from the arguments